-There are known limitations to water supply in the AOI as there is no public water system on Cortes Island, with the exception of Klahoose First Nation.
-Water supply for fire suppression in the AOI is sourced from CIFA-installed water cisterns and natural water sources.
-Beyond the Squirrel Cove (Klahoose First Nation jurisdiction) only one fire hydrant exists within the fire services area boundary, located at the Cortes Island School in Mansons Landing.
-Water tanks within the fire services area boundary are at varying levels of coverage and there are also significant areas outside of these boundaries that do not have coverage of water tanks.
-However, the non-reliance on a public water system means that water availability for fire suppression is not tied to electrical power.
+There are known limitations to water supply in the AOI.
+Outside of Squirrel Cove, there is no public water system on Cortes Island.
+Water supply for fire suppression in the AOI is sourced from CIFFA-installed water cisterns, private cisterns, and natural water sources.
+Beyond the Squirrel Cove system (Klahoose First Nation jurisdiction) only one fire hydrant exists within the fire services area boundary, located at the Cortes Island School in Mansons Landing.
+See Table 8 in Section 3.2.3 for a list of artificial water sources and their locations.
+The non-reliance on a public water system means that water availability for fire suppression is not tied to electrical power, which can be compromised in an interface wildfire event.
+However, suppression volumes are limited and there are areas within the FPA that could benefit from additional water supply.
+The Wildfire Working Group identified the bottom of Gorge Hall and Tiber Bay as good locations for additional water cisterns.